PAIDiPaidThis.com

 • Request the itemised bill and check it line by line against whatever estimate you were given.

-• Ask directly whether your practice belongs to a larger corporate group, so you understand whether pricing follows a group policy.
+• Ask directly whether your practice belongs to a larger corporate group, so you understand whether pricing follows a group policy rather than a local decision.

 Common questions